 UX & UI Design, Product Management

-FollowUp.cc is a suite of tools centred around Gmail, aimed at helping users manage business relationships.
-As a senior product designer slash product manager, I helped remake and grow FollowUp from a simple productivity app to a feature-rich personal CRM.
+FollowUp.cc is a personal CRM, aimed at helping users manage their business relationships.
+As a senior product designer & product manager, I helped grow FollowUp from simple productivity app to a feature-rich suite of tools.

 Over the course of my work with FollowUp, I was involved in practically every aspect of its business.
 This included managing the roadmap, data analysis, research, wireframing, UI design and acting as team leader in absence of CTO.

 During my tenure, I led the effort to build many major features, including Contacts Tab, Auto Follow-ups, Link Tracking, Website reminders, and others.
 Just as importantly, we removed multiple obsolete features.

 We defined our success metrics as improving engagement, increasing conversion and decreasing churn.
 We had to play catch–up with our competition while making sure we cater to the existing user base.